The Best Overnight Diaper Review

-We tested over 18 potential contenders for this roundup and not all of them made the cut.
+We tested over 18 potential contenders for this roundup, and not all of them made the cut.
 Some of the diapers simply failed to measure up to the competition, while others were so similar to a better or less expensive product that we excluded them to avoid mudding the waters.
 Here is a breakdown of the competition that didn't make the grade and missed our list of recommended options.

-- Pampers Baby Dry - While this traditional disposable has impressive absorption in our tests, it is similar to the Pampers Swaddlers Overnights with less design for fit and comfort, making the Swaddlers our Pampers of choice for overnight use.
+- Pampers Baby Dry - While this traditional disposable has notable absorption in our tests, it is similar to the Pampers Swaddlers Overnights with less design for fit and comfort, making the Swaddlers our Pampers of choice for overnight use.

-- Pampers Cruisers — This traditional disposable isn't an overnight diaper and its absorbency test results bear this out with a score lower than most of the competition.
+- Pampers Cruisers — This traditional disposable isn't an overnight diaper, and its absorbency test results bear this out with a score lower than most of the competition.
 If Pampers is your brand, the Pampers Swaddlers Overnights is the better choice with superior absorption properties.

-Pampers Baby Dry (Best Value, above right)
+Pampers Baby Dry (above right)

 Rumparooz Pocket (above right)

-Nature Babycare (Top Pick, above right)
+Nature Babycare (above right)

 GroVia O.N.E. (above right)